panzapr/union-tab-view/README.md

 On iOS 26, Apple introduced a gorgeous floating glass tab bar with a sliding selection indicator.
 But there's a catch: you're limited to the system's `Tab` API with predefined icons and labels.

-**UnionTabBar solves this** by recreating the liquid glass aesthetic with full `@ViewBuilder` support for tab items.
+**UnionTabView solves this** by recreating the liquid glass aesthetic with full `@ViewBuilder` support for tab items.
 You get:

 - ✨ **Liquid Glass Effect** — The beautiful `glassEffect(.regular.interactive())` capsule
 - 🎚️ **Native Sliding Indicator** — Smooth animated selection via `UISegmentedControl`